HeeJohn/HeeJohn/README.md

 ![github-header-image](https://github.com/user-attachments/assets/32fe2e65-eec2-4e0e-b4de-fe8b3856f91f)

   I'm a passionate software developer, always eager to learn and share. 👥 <br> I embrace the process and find joy in every step of the journey. 📈 <br>
-  I also love challenging myself in various ways. 🌱 <br>
+  I also love challenging myself in various ways. 🌱 <br><br>

+### *Current activity*
+  I am developing a platform to bring an online version of the popular random number matching event from the university festival.
+This platform will conduct random matching on an event-by-event basis and continuously improve by incorporating real-time feedback.
+Based on positive market response, additional features such as payment functionality will be introduced in the first half of next year, with plans to launch it as a full-fledged service.

 ### *Looking forward to learning many things from you!*

 ## 🚀 About Me

-- 🔭 The project I’m currently working on [TrueEchoProject](https://github.com/TrueEchoProject/TrueEcho_Main)
+- 🔭 The project I’m currently working on [Now, here](www.now-here.site)
 - 🌱 I’m currently learning Java and Spring.
 - 👯 I’m looking to collaborate on innovative web and mobile app projects
 - 💬 Ask me about Java, Dart, and C